Quick Tips: Getting Baby to Sleep

 - Don't rock your baby to sleep after about age 4 to 6 months.
 Rock your baby, but lay the baby down to sleep while he or she is drowsy but still awake.

 - Don't add cereal to your baby's bottle.
 Adding cereal to a bottle won't make a baby sleep through the night.
-Babies don't need solid foods until they are at least 4 to 6 months old.
+Babies don't need solid foods until they are about 6 months old.
 Check with your doctor to see when your baby is ready for solid food.

 - Put your baby down for a nap as soon as he or she acts sleepy.
 If your baby gets too tired, it may be hard for him or her to get to sleep.